slamice/wri/hipsters/chapter2.md

 "You *just* had one"
 "So did you..."
 "But these are mine?
 Come on obviously you had a lot" "But *one* cigarette man.
-One," Ryan opened his eyes deer in his headlights style.
-His puppy face.
+One," Ryan opened his dear deer eyes in the headlights style.
+His puppy face became pronounced.
 "Ok, but you bummed the last one off me, you owe me two now."
 And Jack gave Ryan a peace sign.
 Ryan kept it and took the cigarette.

-My next guess is the other Matt never shows up.
+My next guess is Matt never shows up.
 He's usually late and occasionally we get pissed at him but we're usually late too.
 High expectations abound, no one is happy.
 At least we've got cigarettes I don't smoke.

 We stood around, scratchy and unnerved.
 We looked like a shitty polaroid.
 I started to drift from Jack and Ryan here.
 These two were innocent compared to the hidden gems inside.
 I didn't know who depressed me more.

 Jack and Ryan were tacked on friends.
 I met them both in university.
-Ryan was a straight A+ student until university grabbed him by the collar and shoved him into a lazy comma.
+Ryan was a straight A+ student until college grabbed him by the collar and shoved him into a lazy comma.
 He remained high on marajuana for eternity.
 Jack talled and lanked his way through height and immeasurable incongruency.
 Various college degrees tried to swoop down on him, but he was great at planking them and none caught him but philosophy.
 Until shoulder length hair, chittering and shoes for "no shoes no service" are finally outlawed, Jack will reign down punching faces with abstract canvases of modern nude art.

 I could tell the two of them were getting finicky.
-Jack finished, "but seriously man I'm gonna bail.
-I'm really sorry, but I've got this thing and it's like you know me I'm sorry."
+Jack finished his cigarette in a few minutes and, "but seriously man I'm gonna bail.
+I'm really sorry, but I've got this thing with Sarah tonight and it's like you know me I'm sorry."
 His sentence bowed, shuffled and shrugged.

 "It's not a big deal, you don't have to apologize.
 I'll see you later though, like another night."

 "Really sorry I can't right now."
 And he slowly walked off waving, with Ryan bumbling and lagging behind him whispering a "me too."

----

-I invited them, at least I initiated a passive invite.
-When two worlds cross; the drunks with the skids, the attention whores with genuine whores.
-I stir these pots but there's no cook in sight, and I'll be damned if I have to taste a soup that needs fenugreek.

----

 How a show usually played out is posters go up in skate shops, coffee shops, really expensive barbershops with 3 items on the menu.
 Doors at 8, starts at 9.
 People know it really starts at 10.
 Bands keep waiting for their drinks and drunks.
 They go on at 11 or 11:30.
 It ends at 4am after the fourth band, but the police break it up at 3am.